Portugal is an almost perfect country to acquire a villa. Understand why.

 EU citizens can buy real estate without restrictions, except in protected agricultural areas.
 However, since the purchase is subject to the payment of taxes, it must be registered with the tax administration — that is, the buyer needs a corresponding taxpayer number in Portugal.

 The so-called “Golden Visa” program has been in place since 2012 for residents of non-EU countries.
 Under certain conditions, it gives you the right to obtain a residence permit in the EU when purchasing a property with a minimum value of €500,000.
+Do note that there are certain real estate investment restrictions in place.
+Namely, from July 2021, investors will no longer be able to buy property in Portugal’s urban centers.

 How to find villas in Portugal